Clinical Program

 Students are integral to the Clinical Program’s mission to advance racial, economic, and social justice.

-The program includes clinics at the law school and at the East Bay Community Law Center, led by faculty members with deep subject matter expertise and a passion for teaching and justice.
-Clinic seminars offer students a foundation in law and practice, while hands-on client work builds critical lawyering skills.
+The program includes 15 clinics — seven at the law school and eight at the East Bay Community Law Center — led by faculty members with deep subject matter expertise and a passion for teaching and justice.
+Through clinic seminars, students gain a solid foundation in law and practice, while hands-on client work helps them build critical lawyering skills.

 Founded in 1998 with a generous gift by the Bernard E. and Alba Witkin Charitable Foundation.